It's the season for crisp apples and juicy blackberries, and what better way to use them than in this vegan Apple & Blackberry Crumble?

 - 6 tart, juicy medium-sized apples (about 7 cups), peeled and chopped into rough 1-inch cubes

-- 2 tbsp maple syrup or coconut nectar
+- 2 tablespoon maple syrup or coconut nectar

 - Small pinch each of cinnamon, cloves and nutmeg